Other Academic Policies & Regulations

 • Additional classes may be taken at the regular auditing fee.

-All students directly engaged in ministry/counseling as part of their Seminary program, with responsibility for individuals within a congregation, community agency or other ministry setting, are required to file the appropriate background record checks with the Registrar.
-Consult with the Registrar to obtain the appropriate forms and listing of courses requiring background record checks.
+All students directly engaged in ministry/counseling/spiritual direction as part of their Seminary program, with responsibility for individuals within a congregation, community agency, or other setting, are required to file the appropriate background record checks with the Registrar.
+Consult with the Registrar for links to the Pennsylvania agencies that perform the background checks and for the list of courses requiring background record checks.

 The cost of acquiring these record checks is the responsibility of the student.

-These documents must be current and on file, before a student may participate in a Clinical or Supervised Ministry placement or register for specific courses.
+These documents must be current (within 1 year) and on file, before a student may participate in a Clinical or Supervised Ministry placement, work with directees in Spiritual Direction, or register for specific courses.

 Students who desire to change from one degree program to another (or to a certificate) program must submit the following to the Admissions and Standing Committee: